DanMello/fresh-react-webapp/README.md

-# seperate-react-app
+# fresh-react-webapp
-A package allows me to create and test new features for my web app in isolation from the rest of code.
+A react starting point with all you need to get started with webapp